clubd/daniel-martinez-capstone/Capstone-proposal.md

 Users receive timely notifications about task updates and commitments.
 User Profiles:
 Users can create and customize profiles, setting preferences for a personalized experience.
-Accessibility Settings:
-Adjustable settings for font size, voice feedback, and other accessibility options.
 User Guidance:
 Onboarding guidance and tooltips for a user-friendly introduction to the app.
 Uber Integration: